 What Language Do They Speak In Brussels

 French, Dutch, and German are the official languages spoken in Belgium.
 During my layover in Brussels, I primarily heard locals speaking French.
 Being fluent in French or their other languages isn’t necessary, mostly everyone spoke a little English.
-But, it is polite to learn at least few common words just to be friendly.
-Locals tend to appreciate tourist who make some effort.
+But, it is polite to learn at least a few common words just to be friendly.
+Locals tend to appreciate tourists who make some effort.

 How To Get From Brussels Airport To Brussels’ City Center